-What lies ahead in the United States, by force of demographics as well as a highly imbalanced income distribution, is a dynamic shift away from a political and economic power structure that has been amazingly white and male-dominated to date.
+What lies ahead in the United States, by force of demographics as well as due to a highly imbalanced income distribution at present, is a dynamic shift away from the country’s established political and economic power structure.
+That structure has been amazingly white and male-dominated to date.

 In its place, we will see a multiracial society emerge that makes the most of its diversity.
 The social innovation lies in effecting that takeover of the country in a peaceful, non-bloody manner.

-But at a time when 93% of the growth in nation’s income in 2010 went to the richest 1% of Americans, according to economist Emmanuel Saez, and when average household incomes have been stagnant since 1988, it is clear that the economic balance sheet of U.S. society needs to be structured differently.
+At a time when 93% of the growth in national income has been going to the richest 1% of Americans, according to economist Emmanuel Saez, and when average household incomes have been stagnant since 1988, it is clear that the economic balance sheet of U.S. society needs to be structured differently.

-That is the very scenario the Republican coalition, from Fox News to the Wall Street Journal’s editorial page, have ardently sought to prevent.
+To be sure, that is the scenario which the Republican coalition, from Fox News to the Wall Street Journal’s editorial page, is ardently seeking to prevent.

-No matter how desperate they may become, Republicans are fighting a rearguard battle.
-They can seek to delay the inevitable and, in the process, become an increasingly party of true believers, mostly based in the American South and gated communities elsewhere.
+However, no matter how desperate they may become, Republicans are fighting a rearguard battle.
+They can only seek to delay the inevitable.
+In that process, they are bound to become increasingly a party of true believers, mostly based in the American South and gated communities elsewhere.

 But even that is not a sure thing.
-With shifting demographics, reliably Republican states such as Texas and Georgia could be in play for the Democrats in the 2016 presidential election.
+With shifting demographics, reliably Republican states such as Texas and Georgia could be in play for the Democrats in future presidential elections.

-Even worse for Republicans is that they appeal to all the shrinking segments of the electorate.
-Nonwhite voters make up 28% of the electorate, and Obama won 80% of their votes in the 2012 election.
+The Republicans’ main appeal is to the shrinking segments of the electorate.
+Nonwhite voters make up 28% of the U.S. electorate, and rising.

 The Republicans are trying to comfort themselves with two different scenarios that they see as a way out of their predicament.
 The first is the Marco Rubio option, a messianic, quasi-Obama savior that will help them transcend ideological boundaries and tap deep into the minority voting pool.